meltingcore/bg/meal-mayhem/Rules.md

 (i.e. cooked both an **entrée** and **appetizer** recipe for France or cooked 3 recipes with **exact** pasta ingredients for Italy) you can still only put the **entrée** card (France) or 1 of the 3 **exact** pasta ingredient cards (Italy) as win condition card.
-- Any recipes cooked with the help of the **Universal Ingredients** or the **Cook Twice** action cards do not participate in win condition tracking or special ability effects.
-- If a recipe that uses the **Cook Recipe Twice** action card is replaced by a Türkiye's **kebab** recipe, both Türkiye and the player who cooks the recipe score its points, because only 1 of the 2 recipes is replaced.
-Türkiye gets the action card during the replacement.